nf-core/stats/pages/community/twitter.md

 sidebar_position: 2
 ---

 Up until 2025-01-20, we used our [@nf_core](https://twitter.com/nf_core) twitter account to send automated tweets about new pipeline releases and other updates relevant to the community.

-Follower counts give some indication to the level of interest in the nf-core project.
+Follower counts give some indication to the historical level of interest in the nf-core project.

 ```sql view_days
 select